alphaolomi/laravel-notes/README.md

 $project->addNote('This is a note.');
 ```

-By default, the package will use the authenticated user's ID as the "Noteor".
-You can customise this by providing a custom `User` to the `Note()` method.
+By default, the package will use the authenticated user's ID as the "Noter".
+You can customize this by providing a custom `User` to the `Note()` method.

 ```php
 $project->addNote('This ia a another note.', user: User::first());